-Cattle grazing on machair fields at Borve round is anything but repetitive.
+Cattle grazing on machair fields at Borve

+There are a number of testing holes to discover that will require great judgement and club selection and some natural hazards such as rabbit scrapes to add to the fun of the game!.
+Although only a 9 hole course, there are 18 tees in operation, so your round is anything but repetitive.
 Situated beside Benbecula Airport, the golf course is minutes away from Balivanich, the social and administrative centre for the Uists.
 Visitors can experience incredible views of the Monach Isles and Atlantic Ocean from many vantage points."
 Wild flowers on the machair near Nunton

-Handwoven HARRIS TWEEDS direct from the WESTERN ISLES of SCOTLAND

-Also an "Alladin's cave" of quality souvenirs, framed pictures of local scenes, postcards, stamps, maps, guides.

-Extensive range of NEW and RARE 1st EDITION SECOND-HAND Hebridean and Scottish Books.

-Scottish & Hebridean Jewellery, Outdoor Wear, Fishing Tackle, Hand-knitted "oily" Harris Wool Sweaters, Socks, etc. Worldwide MAIL ORDER SERVICE.
-Established 1941.
-For price lists, Tweed Samples, please send 4x1st-class stamps (USA & Canada, \$4 air mailing).
-Most credit cards accepted.

-MacGillivrays, Benbecula, Western Isles, Scotland HS7 51.A

-Tel 01870 602525 Fax 01870 602981

-Boeing B17 Flying Fortress off South Uist

-WORLD WAR II After all the social changes and upheavals of the previous 200 years, the mid 20th century saw much development, due to wartime necessity.
+Boeing B17 Flying Fortress off South Uist WORLD WAR II After all the social changes and upheavals of the previous 200 years, the mid 20th century saw much development, due to wartime necessity.
 During the 1930s Balivanich was one of the grass strips used by the De Havilland Rapides of Scottish Airways for the first regular air services to the islands.
 With war looming it was clear that air bases would be needed as far west as possible for anti-submarine and convoy protection work.
 The Benbecula runways were built by laying bitumen directly over sand which had been compacted.
 The resulting slightly flexible surface was not ideal, but was usable by the aircraft of the era due to their relatively low ground pressure.
 Work on the South Ford road link actually began in 1938, while construction of the airfield started in 1940, and it became operational in August 1941.
 Although there was some local concern about the possible loss of traditional Gaelic culture due to the influx, the RAF personnel were made very welcome.
 In late June 1942, 206 Squadron became operational on anti-submarine duties, with Hudsons which were soon replaced with B17 Flying Fortresses.
-These heavily armed long range aircraft achieved considerable success, sinking at least 12 Uboats.
+These heavily armed long range aircraft achieved considerable success, sinking at least 12 U-boats.
 Perhaps more importantly they forced the submarines to remain submerged in the area to avoid detection, thus denying them some freedom of action.
 220 Squadron, also with B17s, arrived in March 1943, but both were reassigned to the Azores that October.
+Swordfish of 838 and 842 Fleet Air Arm Squadrons were

+WWII German U-boat on the surface, the reason for RAF Benbecula

-Swordfish of 838 and 842 Fleet Air Arm Squadrons were deployed under RAF Coastal Command on short range patrols in August 1944.
-In September 1944 Wellingtons of 179 and 304 (Polish) Squadrons arrived but despite intensive patrols they failed to find a single submarine.
-Finally, 36 Squadron, also of Wellingtons, was based here until June 1945.
+South Ford causeway looking south from the Benbecula en deployed under RAF Coastal The Fords are excellent places to see Command on short range patrols waterfowl and waders.
+In particular in August 1944.
+In September the south side of the South Ford is 1944 Wellingtons of 179 and 304 a favourite roost for waders at high (Polish) Squadrons arrived but tide.
+The small road along the north despite intensive patrols they failed west shore of South Uist at Iochdar to find a single submarine.
+Finally, and the eastern shore of Gualan 36 Squadron, also of Wellingtons, tend to be particularly good.
+Care was based here until June 1945.